dennyzhang/remote-commands-servers/README.md

 1. Choose whether to run sequentially or in parallel.
 By default, it's sequential.
 2. When sequentially, it will abort immediately if any node has failed.
 Customize by **--avoid_abort**.

-Notice:
+Assumptions:
+- All ssh servers accept the same username
-- Here we assume all remote servers can accept ssh by the same ssh private key file.
+- All ssh servers accept the same ssh private key

 # Online Usage
 ```